rajeshwarpatlolla/TimePickerForIonicFramework/README2.md

 ##Introduction:

 This is an `ionic-timepicker` bower component, which can be used in any Ionic framework's application.
-No additional plugins required for this component.
+No additional plugins are required for this component.
 This plugin is completely open source.
 Please rate this plugin @ [Ionic Market](http://market.ionic.io/plugins/ionictimepicker)

 [View Demo](http://rajeshwarpatlolla.github.io/TimePickerForIonicFramework/demo/ "Demo")